hammerheim-game/hammerheim-rules/5-warbands.md

 eye sockets.
 Profile M WS BS S T W I A Ld
 4 3 2 3 3 1 2 1 6
-Weapons/Armour: Grave Guard may be equipped with weapons and armour chosen from the Blood Dragon equipment list.
+Weapons/Armor: Grave Guard may be equipped with weapons and armor chosen from the Blood Dragon equipment list.
 Special Rules
 Fear: A Grave Guard causes Fear in his opponents